The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

 \section{Main Results}

-The main results are sharp classifications in the SCI hierarchy with corresponding algorithms that settle some of the many open classification problems in computational spectral theory.
+Our main results are sharp classifications in the SCI hierarchy, with algorithms, settling some of the open classification problems in computational spectral theory.
 We are concerned with the following problem: